vanvalenlab/deepcell-label/CONTRIBUTING.md

 ### Contributing code

-If you have improvements to Caliban, please send us your pull requests!
+If you have improvements to DeepCell Label, please send us your pull requests!
 If you are new to the process, Github has a [how-to](https://help.github.com/articles/using-pull-requests/).

 If you want to contribute, start working through the codebase.
 Navigate to the